gwibbelsman/CSC301Spr2019/Unit5/Unit5.0Notes.md

 * Our designs should strive for **efficiency**,
 * Our designs should strive for **maintainability** into the future (we should plan ahead for growth and changes),
 * Our designs should **reduce the possibility of error** in data entry, and
 * Our designs should let the database do what it is good at.
-For example, if the database can, within reason, support our business logic and rules, then we should take advantage of that.
+If the database can, within reason, support our business logic and rules, then we should take advantage of that.